openlink/virtuoso-opensource/appsrc/ODS-Framework/users/Readme.txt

 ---++ODS Users Administration Implementation Guide

-The goal of the project is to port *.vsp user's pages to the following programming languages: AJAX, PHP and JSP.
+The goal of the project is to port *.vsp user's pages to the following programming languages: AJAX, PHP, VSP and JSP.

    1. CVS location: The implemented pages are located in folder 'users' of the ODS Framework Application.
    1. Endpoint: The Endpoint is http://[host]:[port]/ods/users/[the name of the corresponding page].
    1. Implementation:
       1. Common files:
-         * users_api.sql: contains ODS Users WEB Services API, which supports login, logout, register, etc..
          * oid_login.vsp: contains OpenID login and registration implementation.
          * css/users.css.
          * js/users.js: contains AJAX and common functions